slimgroup/JUDI.jl/docs/index.md

  * **Abstract operators**: Lists and explains JUDI's abstract linear operators `judiModeling`, `judiJacobian`, `judiProjection` and `judiLRWF`.

  * **IO**: Read SEG-Y data and set up `judiVectors` for shot records and sources.
 Read velocity models.

- * **How to**: Answers FAQs, such as "how to set up simultaneous sources" or "how to manually set the computational time step".

 ## Installation